mgoellnitz/tangram/README.md

 To make all this work you need

-- Java 7 or 8
+- Java 8
-- Gradle 2.2.1 or later
+- Gradle 2.13 or later

-Gradle 1.x can only be used, if you recompile dinistiq and tangram with that very Gradle version due to some incompatibilities with the groovy version used.
-Ubuntu LTS users be warned not use the Gradle version referenced by their Version 12 LTS install.

 For all the rest simply type